 Cruise ship tourism

 Cruise ship tourism offers opportunities for Tasmanian tourism businesses, especially those offering tours or attractions.
-A range of vessels visit Tasmania including: expedition cruise ships, boutique or luxury, mid-size and mega-ships.
+A range of vessels visit Tasmania including expedition cruise ships, boutique or luxury, mid-size, and mega-ships.

 How to work with cruise

-A guide has been prepared for Tasmanian tourism operators looking to offer tourism products to the cruise shipping market.
+There are lots of layers to the cruise industry and it can be confusing if you have not worked with the sector before.
+An industry guide has been prepared for Tasmanian tourism operators looking to offer tourism products to the cruise shipping market.
 It provides information on how to deliver shore experiences to passengers, who to work with, and how the cruise distribution system works.

 The guide also provides information on different cruise lines and their passenger demographics as well as key contacts and useful links to further information.

-Download the Tourism Industry Guide - How to work with cruise 2024-25 [PDF, 1.5MB]
+- Download industry guide - How to work with cruise 2024-25 [PDF, 1.5MB]

 Cruise strategy